python/mypy/docs/source/error_code_list.rst

 -----------------------------------------------------------

-If you access the attribute of a value with a union type, mypy checks that the attribute is defined for *every* union item type.
+If you access the attribute of a value with a union type, mypy checks that the attribute is defined for *every* type in that union.
 Otherwise the operation can fail at runtime.
 This also applies to optional types.

 Example: